The Beginner’s Guide to Eating Cannabis Edibles

 What is an Edible?

 Edibles are food infused with weed.
-This addition to smoking marijuana gives first-time consumers more options.
+This additional route to smoking marijuana gives first-time consumers more options.
 They are now faced with a dilemma in the local dispensary.
 Do I go for a joint, or a brownie, cake, or gummies?
 Or should I just abandon all the good looking snacks in favor of a liquid edible like magic buzz?
 How about having a legal, licensed medical marijuana delivery of your favorite pot-infused goodies?
 Making a choice becomes even more difficult if you do not know what to expect from or how to use a medible.
-This guide hopes to provide you with all you need to know about using marijuana as food.
+This guide hopes to provide you with all you need to know about using marijuana as food and safely eating cannabis edibles.

 Ingesting Your Cannabis-Infused Edibles